Farmers' Arms – Sunderland

 A bowl with a indistinct Moore impress, c1860.

-Below, an over-sized mug with the transfer, likely earlier than the bowl above.
+Below, an over-sized mug with the transfer, and typical Moore zig-zag lustre decoration.

 Farmers' Arms – Tyneside

 Attributed to Robert Maling, Ouseburn Bridge Pottery, Newcastle

 See the 'Life's a ship...' page for details of this attribution.
 The bowl is finely potted and was likely made in the 1840s.

 The script and the lustre decoration on the handle are very distinctive.
 See Life's like a ship, for a mug with this script and handle decoration dated 1857.

 The mug below appears to be from the same transfer plate as the items above.
 Although, Ian Sharp attributes it to Thomas Fell, again from the 1840s.